Last Updated: February 19, 2020 10:32PM

 What Is Localization?

-In order to define localization, we note again that through internationalization, a product becomes adaptable to and user-friendly for audiences in different countries.
-Localization, conversely, is the process of actually adapting that product to specific target markets once internationalization has taken place.
+In order to define localization, first keep in mind that internationalization helps a product become adaptable to and user-friendly for audiences in many different countries.
+Localization, conversely, is the process of actually adapting that product to a specific target market once internationalization has taken place.

 As mentioned, McDonald’s operates over 30,000 restaurants in 100 countries.
 Its worldwide expansion is an example of globalization.
 By design, the corporation creates a menu adaptable to various local tastes and customs.
 This policy is an example of internationalization.